KarimLeeKarim/telegram_alert_bot_NodeJs_Express_TypeSript/README.md

 to your telegram
 ```

-3.After that open your Postman as an example put below Object and send it as a method `POST`:
+3.After that open your Postman as an example put below Object and send it as a method `POST` to this url- `localhost:3000/alert-service/v1/alert`:
 ```bash
 {
     "name": "TEST",